Robert Morton Nance: Work with the Cornish language

-That year, on December 31, the Western Morning News published a speech by Henry Jenner on the subject of Cornish patriotism in which he wrote "Bedheugh Byntha Kernewek" (Be Forever Cornish).
-A group of young Cornish folk who were politically active joined together to form Cornwall's first national political movement, Tyr ha Tavas (Land and Language), taking Jenner's phrase as their motto to lobby parliament.
+That year, on 31 December, the Western Morning News published a speech by Henry Jenner on the subject of Cornish patriotism in which he wrote "Bedheugh Byntha Kernewek" (Be Forever Cornish).
+A group of young Cornish folk who were politically active united to form Cornwall's first national political movement, Tyr ha Tavas (Land and Language), taking Jenner's phrase as their motto to lobby parliament.
 Nance commented at the time:

 In 1934, with the death of Henry Jenner, Nance became Bardh Meur or Grand Bard of the Cornish Gorsedh.
 That same year, Nance and Smith published a small English-Cornish Dictionary together.
 His life's work, a full Cornish-English dictionary, was completed by Nance in 1938. £2000 of the day's money was raised by volunteer donations to pay for the work's publication.
 It was revised and extended to include an English-Cornish section in 1952.

 Lyver an Pymp Marthus Selevan, a collection of folk tales from the St. Levan parish written to imitate the style of Cornwall's miracle-plays, was published by Nance in 1939.
 1949 saw the chance discovery in the British Museum of the Tregear Homilies.
 John Mackechnie, the Celtic scholar who discovered them, passed news of the discovery on to Nance.

 The Old Cornwall Societies began in 1951 to publish a series of small booklets with extracts from Middle Cornish edited in Unified Cornish by Nance and A. S. D. Smith.
 Including among these texts were Bewnans Meryasek, An Tyr Marya, Sylvester ha'n Dhragon, Abram hag Ysak, Adam ha Seth, Davydd hag Urry and An Venen ha'y Map.

 Nance served as President of the Royal Institution of Cornwall from 1951 to 1955.
 During this time, he worked to improve modern Cornish and publish new editions in 1952 and 1955 of his two dictionaries.

 In 1954, records were produced of Nance reading the story Jowan Chy an Hor, as well as Boorde's Colloquies and the Lord's Prayer.
 Before his death in 1959, he remarked: "One generation has set Cornish on its feet.
 It is now for another to make it walk."

 Personal life

 Nance was born in Cardiff to Cornish parents.
 His father was from Padstow.
 Nance spent most of his youth living in Penarth and studied art in Cardiff and Hertfordshire.

 In 1906, Nance moved from Wales and settled at Nancledra near St Ives, Cornwall from where he jointly founded the Society for Nautical Research in 1911.
 In 1959, he died and was buried at St Senara's Church, Zennor after taking ill in the autumn of 1957.